Julcatan/Pyper-Analysis/README.md

     -   How many drivers are needed to meet that demand.
     -   What would be good incentive to recruit more drivers.

--       Conduct more research on target group and develop targeted marketing strategies to increase demand in rural and suburban areas.
+-       Develop targeted marketing strategies to increase demand in rural and suburban areas.

 -       Possibly adjust business model.
-For an older population evaluate options to make access easier, e.g. to book in advance or by phone instead through an app
+For an older population evaluate options to make access easier, e.g. option to book in advance or by phone instead through an app

 -       Evaluate Collaboration with other transportation providers e.g. sharing data.